nasa/cumulus/docs/development/python-best-practices.md

 ### Initializing a New Python Project

 To start a new project or module, under the proper directory run `uv init <name>` where `<name>` is the name of the project or module.
 The init will create the _`<name>` folder_, _pyproject.toml_, _README.md_, and _main.py_ files.
 It is recommended to layout the structure of the code like the image below.
 The _src_ folder contains the code for the module, library, or application.
 The _tests_ folder contains the unit and integration tests for the application.
 The _bin_ folder contains utility scripts for building, testing, deploying or performing other utilities with the code.
-The _terraform_ folder contains the infrastructure as code for deploying the project or task into AWS.
+The _deploy_ folder contains the infrastructure as code for deploying the project or task into AWS.

 ```text
 .